Breaking News, US News, World News, Videos

 July 27, 2023

-In a country like the UK—where mobile coverage and internet access are widespread, and the NHS provides universal care—telehealth can be rolled out at scale without leaving anyone behind, provided equity is built into the design.
+In a country like the United Kingdom, where mobile coverage and internet access are widespread, and the NHS provides universal care, telehealth can be rolled out at scale without leaving anyone behind, provided equity is built into the design.

 1. Managing high blood pressure

-Women with type 1 diabetes are now entitled to continuous glucose monitoring (CGM) under NICE guidance.
+Under NICE guidance, women with type 1 diabetes are now entitled to continuous glucose monitoring (CGM).
 These devices, combined with virtual dietitian support and app-based data sharing, help keep glucose levels stable, reducing complications for both mother and baby.

 Platforms like Badger Notes give women direct access to their maternity records, care plans, and educational resources in multiple languages.
-This improves continuity of care between community midwives, GPs, and hospital teams—and allows expectant parents to track their own health data.
+This improves continuity of care between community midwives, GPs, and hospital teams, and allows expectant parents to track their health data.

 Mental health conditions remain a leading cause of maternal death in the UK.
 Scheduled tele-check-ins between in-person visits can identify early signs of distress, provide counselling, and arrange urgent care if needed.